DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

     - text: Application dashboard after adding a referee
       src: 04-application-dashboard-after-adding-referee.png
     - text: Application dashboard with warning
-      caption: If they skipped the first screen, or didn’t add a referee, maintain a warning on the dashboard
+      caption: If they skipped the first screen, or did not add a referee, maintain a warning on the dashboard
       src: 05-application-dashboard-with-warning.png
 related:
   items: